Shresht7/vscode-bg3-modding/README.md

 ## ⚡ Activation Events

+The extension activates when:

 - `workspaceContains:/**/meta.lsx`

-  The extension activates for a workspace that contains the `meta.lsx` file.
+  A workspace contains the `meta.lsx` file.

+- `onCommand:workbench.action.tasks.runTask`

+  The Run Tasks command is called.

+- Whenever a BG3 [command](#⌨️-commands) is used.

 ## ⭐ Features